Jash-2000/Complex_Convolutional_Neural_Network_Architecture/README.md

 * **Xception** - XCeption is an efficient architecture that relies on two main points : Depthwise Separable Convolution.
 Shortcuts between Convolution blocks as in ResNet.
 * **MobileNet** - MobileNet is a type of convolutional neural network designed for mobile and embedded vision applications.
 They are based on a streamlined architecture that uses 2 stage depthwise separable and pointwise convolutions to build lightweight deep neural networks that can have low latency for mobile and embedded devices.
 * **Squeeze and Excitation Network (SeNets)** - The SENet can enhance the important features and weaken the unimportant features by controlling the scale.
 It can make the extracted features more directivity.

+## Keras Functions used and their explaination

+ * Input() - This is just the defination of an input layer and has nothing to do with the functioning or structure of the model.
+ * Conv2D() - Implements a 2D convolution on the previous layer.
+It creates <no of filters> numer of outputs and then concatenates them into 1 layer i.e.along the z-axis.
+ * MaxPool2D() - Implements pooling of the previous layer by transmitting only the largest neuron from a pool of neurons.
+ * AvgPool2D() - Implements pooling of the previous layer by transmitting the average value of all the neuron from a defined pool.
+ * BatchNormalization() - Normalizes the neurons by shrinking down the values in the range of 0 to 1.
+ * Flatten() - Flattens a layer i.e makes in 1D
+ * Dense() - A fully connected dense multi-layer perceptron.
+ * Dropout() - The Dropout layer randomly sets input units to 0 with a frequency of rate at each step during training time, which helps prevent overfitting.
+ * Model() - Defines a keras model.
+ * plot_model() - Plots the structure of the model
+ * Concatenate()

+## Transfer Learning

+Transfer learning (TL) is a research problem in ML that focuses on storing knowledge gained while solving one problem and applying it to a different but related problem.
+For example, knowledge gained while learning to recognize Cats could apply when trying to recognize Tigers.
+In this repo, I have also trained the developed models on various objects and have saved the weights as tensorflow weights.
+Feel free to download thoses weights, add your own layers and implement Transfer Learning for your project.

 ---